async-profiler/async-profiler/README.md

 * `duration:N` - sets the duration of the trace, in seconds.
 After this time, the trace will stop automatically.
 The default is 3600 seconds (1 hour).
-Example: `./profiler.sh -p 8983 -o duration:60 -a start`.
+Example: `./profiler.sh -p 8983 -o duration:60 -a start`. _NOTE: This feature

-* `duration:N` - sets the duration of the trace, in seconds.
-After this time, the trace will stop automatically.
-The default is 3600 seconds (1 hour).
+is not currently supported; profiling will not stop automatically._

 * `frameBufferSize:N` - sets the frame buffer size, in the number of Java method ids that should fit in the buffer.
 If you receive messages about an